funql/funql-dotnet/docs/integrations/efcore.md

 ## Optimize async support

-While FunQL integrates with EF Core out of the box, EF Core's asynchronous methods like `CountAsync()` can further optimize database interactions.
+While FunQL integrates with EF Core out of the box, operations like counting can be further optimized.
+Using EF Core's specialized async methods, such as `CountAsync()` for counting and `ToListAsync()` for data retrieval, improves performance.

 !!! note

     FunQL executes LINQ queries asynchronously out of the box if `IQueryable` implements `IAsyncEnumerable`.
-The implementation is equivalant to calling EF Core's `ToListAsync()` method.
-While not necessary to use EF Core's `ToListAsync()`, it is necessary to use EF Core's `CountAsync()` directly as there's no generic interface for async counting.
+The implementation is equivalent to calling EF Core's `ToListAsync()` method.
+However, when using FunQL's `count()` parameter, it's best to use EF Core's `CountAsync()` as there is no generic interface for async counting.

 ### 1. Create execution handler

-Implement a custom `IExecutionHandler` that executes the LINQ queries using EF Core:
+Implement a custom `IExecutionHandler` that executes the LINQ queries using EF Core's asynchronous methods directly:

 ```csharp
 /// <summary>